-9. Assessment and Appeals
+9. Assessment and Appeals.

 - Students may be requested to re-submit their assessments if their work does not meet the required standard.
-This may impact on the learner’s ability to complete the course within the specified time-frame.
+This may impact the learner’s ability to complete the course within the specified timeframe.
 Where learners fail to meet the assessment criteria, following more than 2 re-submissions of their work, this may result in a ‘Fail’ grade.

 - All students’ work must be their own original work.
 The college has a strict policy in relation to plagiarism of submitted work, and if it is established, the penalties may include re-submission of work (where the maximum grade awarded is a pass) or exclusion from the programme.
-Please read your student guide for detailed information on this and how to avoid plagiarism.
+Please read the dedicated Plagiarism and Referencing student guide for detailed information on this and how to avoid plagiarism.